Porting to Python 3 - The Book Site

 Converting to Python 3 with 2to3

-The officially recommended way of supporting both Python 2 and Python 3 is to maintain the source code in a Python 2 version and convert it with 2to3 for Python 3 support.
-That means you will have to run 2to3 each time you have made a code change so you can test it under Python 3.
+In complex cases you can support both Python 2 and Python 3 by maintaining the source code in a Python 2 version and converting it with 2to3 for Python 3 support.
+That means you will have to run 2to3 each time you have made a code change so you can test it under Python 3, but on the other hand 2to3 deals with many of the differences.

 To do this you need a script that performs the 2to3 conversion, because doing all the steps manually quickly becomes really boring.
 Since you need to do the conversion every time you have changed something so you can run the tests under Python 3, you want to run the conversion only on the files that have been modified as the conversion can be rather slow.
 That means that the conversion script should compare time stamps on the files to see which ones have been modified and convert only them, which means the script can not be a trivial shell script.